nkgithub01/Lightsaber_Mod_1.12.2/README.txt

-This is the Lightsaber Mod, v1.0
-Mod code is contained in LightsabersMod/src/main/java/com/finn_505/lightsabermod Link to download playable mod: https://www.curseforge.com/minecraft/mc-mods/the-lightsaber-mod
+This is the Lightsaber Mod, v1.0, developed in 2021 Mod code is contained in LightsabersMod/src/main/java/com/finn_505/lightsabermod Link to download playable mod: https://www.curseforge.com/minecraft/mc-mods/the-lightsaber-mod